This post may include affiliate links; see our disclosure policy.

-A Lemon Drop Martini is a sweet and sour version of a vodka martini.
-It’s similarities to the classic martini end with the name!
-The Lemon Drop is a classic alcoholic drink that makes the list of International Bartender Association’s IBA official cocktails.
+A lemon drop martini is a sweet and sour version of a vodka martini.
+Also called a lemon drop, it’s a classic cocktail on the list of International Bartender Association’s IBA official cocktails.
 That means it has an official definition of how to make it:

 If you’re ready to get drinking, here are the basic steps to the lemon drop martini: